 And that could mean capital gains taxes and potentially other penalties.

 One reason people sometimes change brokers is to save on fees.
-However, if there are going to be significant tax implications for moving your money, you should take that into consideration.
+Still, if there are going to be significant tax implications for moving your money, you should take that into consideration.

-Fractional shares can be a game-changer for many investors.
+If you buy fractional shares, it can be a game-changer.
 They can help you be more flexible, diversify, and avoid a cash drag in your portfolio.

 Just keep in mind that moving your money from one brokerage to another can become complicated if you have fractional shares.